XPRNetwork/grant-framework/applications/ProtonDNS.md

 ### Future Plans

 We plan to integrate machine learning (ML) technology into our security measures even more extensively in our upcoming initiatives.

+### Additional Information

+It is apparent that services of this nature cannot function without expenses.
+As a result, we are seeking this grant to cover server costs, expand future development, support marketing efforts, and many more that will come.

+As a dedicated team, we always begin a project with a clear understanding of our responsibility to deliver a completed product that satisfies the needs of our users.

+Thank you for considering our application for financial support.
+We appreciate your time and attention to this matter.